atlas-brown/slowpoke/INSTRUCTIONS.md

 * **A lightweight distributed slowdown mechanism**: a per-node service controller that pause microservices in a coordinated way that enables accurate prediction.

-This artifact validates the claims by running the Slowpoke system, empowered by the performance model and an effective implementation of the slowdown mechanism, to perform accurate what-if analysis on end-to-end throughput, targetting four real-world microservice benchmarks (and optionally 108 synthetic microservice applications).
+This artifact validates the claims by running the Slowpoke system, empowered by the performance model and an effective implementation of the slowdown mechanism, to perform accurate what-if analysis on end-to-end throughput, targeting four real-world microservice benchmarks (and optionally 108 synthetic microservice applications).

 This artifact targets the following badges: